• Arverne

 Queensboro Hill is closed for replacement of the building's HVAC system.

-Mobile Library service is available outside Queensboro Hill Library on Thursdays from 10am-5pm.
+Mobile Library service is available outside Queensboro Hill Library on Thursdays from 10am-5pm (except holidays).

-We expect to reopen the library in Fall 2025.
+We expect to reopen the library in Spring 2026.

 We apologize for any inconvenience, and we appreciate your patience as we continue working to make improvements to our libraries.